 Step #4 – When you open WiFi Analyzer, you’ll see its dashboard.

 On the right side, you can select extra filters.
 I recommend not changing the default settings.
-The last 3 options are rather advanced options, which are not applicable for now.
+The last 3 options are rather advanced options, which are not applicable right now.

 The current channel of each connection is stated below the network’s name.

 Step #5 – Click on “Analyze” in the dashboard.
-You will see a graph with visuals, indicating what networks are performing best and worst.
+You will see a graph with visuals, indicating which networks are performing best and worst.